 Manulife offers a TravelEase® for Canadians with Medical Conditions plan.
-You can’t get a quote online, but there’s information here, or you can call to get more information at 1-855-583-7239.
+There’s information here, or you can call to get more information at 1-855-583-7239.

 If you have a pre-existing condition that isn’t covered by Medipac’s normal plans, Medipac offers individual underwritten, personalized insurance policies.
-You can’t get a quote online, but there’s information here.
+There’s information here.

 We wrote directly to Medipac, and they say they can “waive a policy exclusion for an unstable pre-existing condition that would otherwise be excluded under the terms of the Medipac policy; either because of instability in the 90 days prior to the start of coverage or hospitalization or emergency room visits in the 12 months prior to the start of coverage.”
 Prices and eligibility can vary, and there’s a premium surcharge.

 You have to call 1-888-MEDIPAC and ask for an Individual Underwritten Application to apply.